adelheidsoftware/adelheid-website-11ty/src/pages/brand.md

 ## Logo
 Please do not edit, change, distort, recolor, or reconfigure the Adelheid Software logo.

-There are two versions of the logo: the full logo, with or without the wordmark, and a 75% center crop-in of the full logo, with or without the wordmark.
-We also have a mark.
+There are two versions of the logo and a mark.
+The logo has a full version, and a 75% center crop-in version.
 Each one has different use-cases.
+All of these can contain a wordmark below the logo or mark.
+The wordmark should never be used on its own.

 ### Full Logo
 If you use the full logo, the logo **with the wordmark** is nearly always preferred.
 When in doubt, **include** the wordmark for this logo.